What "RFQ" means

 What you can do

 - Wait for liquidity.
-Many markets fill in as the event approaches (game day, election day, etc.).
-Refresh later.
+If you'd rather not quote first, many markets fill in as the event approaches (game day, election day, etc.).
+Refresh later and a maker may have posted a price you can take.

 - Check a related market.
 Soccer matches have three markets per game.
 If one shows RFQ, the other two may not.

-- Email support.
-If a market should have liquidity but consistently shows RFQ, open a support ticket wants to know.
+- Tell us if something looks off.
+If a market should have liquidity but consistently shows RFQ, open a support ticket — we want to know.

 Why this exists